sherlockblaze/blog/source/_posts/linux/how-linux-works/The-Big-Picture-Of-Linux.md

 The main memory that the kernel allocates user processes is called ***user space***.
 Because a process is simply a state(or image) in memory, user space also refers to the memory for the entire collection of running processes.

 Most of the real action on a Linux system happens in user space.
 Although all processes are essentially equal from the kernel's point of view, they perform different tasks for user.
 There is a rudimentary service level (or layer) structure to the kinds of system components that user processes represent.
 The following picture shows how an example set of components fit together and interact on a Linux system.
-Basic services are at the bottom level(cloest to the kernel), utility services are in the middle, and applicaitions that users touch are at the top.
-What in the picutre is a gratly simplified diagram because oonly six components are shown, but you can see that the components at the top are closest to the user; the components in the middle level has a mail server that the web browser uses; and there are serval smaller componenets at the bottom.
+Basic services are at the bottom level(closest to the kernel), utility services are in the middle, and applications that users touch are at the top.
+What in the picture is a greatly simplified diagram because only six components are shown, but you can see that the components at the top are closest to the user; the components in the middle level has a mail server that the web browser uses; and there are several smaller components at the bottom.

 ![Process types and interactions](https://sherlockblaze.com/resources/img/linux/how-linux-works/process-types-and-interactions.png)